Ecosystem-Infra/web-test-transformer/README.md

 Summarizing results ...
 The test ran as expected.
 ```
-This is for one file, but for a directory you will see a similar output for each file in the directory.
+This is for one file, but for a directory you will see a similar output for each file in the directory tree.
 At the end of the run for a directory, you will see an output similar to that below.
 You can then
 search the output for the file paths that fail transformation or verification to see the associated error.
 </details>